 That's my picks from Challenge #401 in the Playground.
 We had 47 entries and no new Playmates.
 But some folk are returning after long absences, which is really nice to see.

-So lets move right onto the draw which is for a Woodware stamp set, designed by Jane Gill, and called 'Bold Blooms - Isabella', kindly donated by Mrs A. And the winner is:
+So lets move right onto the draw which is for a Woodware stamp set, designed by Jane Gill, and called 'Bold Blooms - Isabella'.
+And the winner is:

 Pat!
 I know how clever you are with your colouring and am sure you will have fun using this gorgeous floral stamp.
 The way our weather is right now I can see a happy afternoon or two spent with your watercolours!